MicrosoftDocs/learn/learn-pr/azure-devops/manage-release-cadence/includes/2-what-are-deployment-patterns.md

 ## Blue-green deployments

 A _blue-green deployment_ reduces risk and downtime by running two identical environments.
-These environments are called blue and green.
+These environments are called *blue* and *green*.
 At any time, only one of the environments is live.
 A blue-green deployment typically involves a router or load balancer that helps us control the flow of traffic.

 ![Diagram of a load balancer distributing traffic in a blue-green deployment](../media/2-blue-green-deployment.png)